 - cleaning the bins

-If your inventory covers the outside of the property, take some time to make sure this is in order too.
+If your inventory covers the outside of the property, take some time to ensure this is in order.
 Tidy up the garden, including removing any animal hutches and the mess that comes with these.
-Remove anything you may have stashed in the garage or shed, such as garden furniture, children’s toys or other belongings, as you may be charged for their disposal.
+Remove anything you may have stashed in the garage or shed, such as garden furniture, children's toys or other belongings, as you may be charged for their disposal.

-If there’s a lawn, cut the grass and do some weeding, being careful not to damage any existing plants or mature trees.
-If there’s a patio or decking, give the area a wash.
-It can be easy to forget this before you go, but an untidy garden can put off the people who may rent after you and the cost to smarten it up to return it how it was when you moved in, could be taken out of your deposit.
+If there's a lawn, cut the grass and do some weeding, but be careful not to damage existing plants or mature trees.
+If there's a patio or decking, wash the area.
+It can be easy to forget this before you go, but an untidy garden can put off the people who may rent after you and the cost to smarten it up to return it how it was when you moved in could be taken out of your deposit.

 Do a final check

 Make sure you allow time for a final check.
-Run through your inventory one last time and walk around the property to make sure you’ve ticked every box.
-If you can get a friend to “give a second pair of eyes” they may spot something you missed.
+Run through your inventory one last time and walk around the property to ensure you've ticked every box.
+If you can, get a friend to look over it as they may spot something you missed.

 Make your choice

-Whether you want to take care of the cleaning process yourself or you’re leaning towards hiring a professional cleaning team, you will need to make your choice as soon as you know your moving date so that you can start to make preparations.
+Whether you want to take care of the cleaning process yourself or you're leaning towards hiring a professional cleaning team, you will need to choose as soon as you know your moving date to start making preparations.

 Your landlord wants you to leave the property as you found it so that the next tenants can move right in.
-If you keep this in mind, you’ll be able to leave a spotless flat or house behind and you’ll be more likely to walk away with great references and your full deposit back.
+If you keep this in mind, you'll be able to leave a spotless flat or house behind, and you'll be more likely to walk away with excellent references and your full deposit back.